 What Can I Do with My Computer Science Major?

-There is no question that a computer science graduate has a bright future in today’s job market.
+Majoring in computer science connects students with the ideas, skills, and opportunities to shape the digital world we live in.
 As technology continues to advance, information technology experts are needed to develop, test, and maintain computer systems.
 Computer science students become expert problem solvers, mapping the best and most practical solutions to the problems of processing, storing, and accessing information.
+Computer science students have the opportunity to study current core research areas of algorithms and theory; security, privacy, and cryptography; and data-centric computing.

 A computer science degree offers more than just technical knowledge—many theoretical and mathematical concepts are used in developing software and hardware solutions to diverse problems.
 Additionally, there are computer science courses in which a computer is never used, such as investigating the theoretical nature of artificial intelligence.
-Many graduates enter the job market after graduation, while some choose to continue their education in law, medicine, or other graduate programs.
+In a field that evolves as rapidly as computer science, the Department of Computer Science focuses on preparing students for long term learning that enables them to not only understand today’s technologies, but also understand how to tackle challenges of the future.
+Many graduates enter the job market after graduation, while some choose to continue their education in law, medicine, engineering or other graduate programs.

 The study of computer science facilitates the development of a core set of skills sought after by employers in a wide range of occupational settings.
-A sampling of representative skills and abilities follows.
+Throughout your experience in the program, you will obtain the following skills:

 - Understanding patterns and algorithms